tercen/dasgib2cvs_fileconverter/README.md

 __Output file__

-Same name as the input file but with a `track_id` and a timestamp
+For each track the name is the same name as the input file but with a `track_id` and a timestamp

 ##### Details

-It converts a DAS GIP bioreactor run file by extracting track information in the file as seperatate files. if there are two tracks in a tracker file then there will be two track files produced.
+It converts a DAS GIP bioreactor run file by extracting track information in the file as seperatate files. if there are two tracks in a track file then there will be two track files produced.
 An extra column with the `track_id` is added to the generated files.

 The `run.bat` file uses RScript.exe whose location is defined by the variable `RSCRIPT_EXE`) , default is the RScript.exe which comes with Tercen Desktop installation.